WhiteheadLab/Lab_Wiki/bioinformatics_programming.md

 Bioinformatics learning resources for undergrads and grad students
 ================

-[Bioinformatics analysis skills are in high demand across biological research fields right now](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbx100/4096809).
+[Bioinformatics analysis skills are necessary across biological research fields right now](https://academic.oup.com/bib/advance-article/doi/10.1093/bib/bbx100/4096809).
 Generally, undergratuate curriculum does not introduce these skills.
 Graduate students need to learn thse skills.
 [There are solutions!](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002303) We have training opportunities, especially here at UC Davis!
 Undergradates who already have these skills will be in high demand in both graduate programs and jobs.

 [There's a trifecta of skills that bioinformaticians or researchers using bioinformatics skills to analyze nucleic acid sequencing data typically learn](http://journals.plos.org/ploscompbiol/article/comments?id=10.1371/journal.pcbi.1000589):